ScienceDebate.org: Science Debate in 2016

 For the 2016 election cycle, Science Debate signed with a major television network as a media partner.
 On October 8, 2015, Science Debate and Research!America commissioned a poll of American attitudes about science and politics.
 Conducted with 1,002 American adults of voting age, an overwhelming majority (87%) said it is important that candidates for President and Congress have a basic understanding of the science informing public policy issues, including majorities across the political spectrum (92% of Democrats, 90% of Republicans, and 79% of Independents).
 Americans also said the presidential candidates should participate in a debate to discuss key science-based challenges facing the United States, such as healthcare, climate change, energy, education, innovation and the economy (91% of Democrats, 88% of Republicans and 78% of Independents).
 The poll prompted major news outlets to ask why the candidates aren't addressing science issues.

 On January 11, 2016, Science Debate released a PSA in which children ask the candidates for President to discuss various scientific issues including climate change, clean drinking water and the honey bee colony collapse problem.
 The video garnered significant media coverage, inspiring writers to echo the children's call for increased discussion of science.

 On August 10 2016, Science Debate released the 20 top science questions.
 All four major candidates: President Donald Trump, Senator Hillary Clinton, Governor Gary Johnson, and Jill Stein responded in writing to the 2016 Science Debate Q&A.”

 Science Debate in 2018

 In 2018, Science Debate expanded to ask all 2018 House, Senate and Gubernatorial candidates to participate in answering 10 questions about science policy.
 The first responses were released on January 3, 2018.

+Science Debate in 2023

+In spring of 2023, Science Debate was renamed Science on the Ballot and joined the National Science Policy Network.